7 Top Motorcycle Accessories

 Large animals such as deer and sheep can create dangerous situations for riders.
 Smaller animals such as foxes, cats and badgers are less dangerous than you may think.
 Although it’s uncomfortable hitting any small furry friend at speed, they’ll do little to destabilise your motorcycle if your rider position is anchored and arms kept loose.

-Sections of the road where larger animals are frequently found wandering are usually marked with appropriate signs.
+Sections of the road where larger animals frequently wander usually have appropriate signs.
 Take note of these signs and make sure you are alert to these kinds of obstacles.
-Sheep are more active during the day and are often found wandering alone in rural areas.
+Sheep are more active during the day.
+You’ll often see them wandering alone in rural areas.
 Deer tend to be more active at dawn and dusk, and they usually move in groups.

 When spotting wild animals on the road, try not to fix your gaze on them.
 Firmly anchor yourself to your motorcycle, keep your arms loose and manoeuvre your motorcycle around them.
 Practising your steering technique will make avoiding wild animals on the road easier.